Skip To Content

 Tip:

-You can make edits to multiple groups at once.
-Press the Shift key while you select groups in the project preview to make a multiple selection.
+You can edit multiple groups at once.
+Press the Shift key while you select groups in the project preview to select multiple groups.
 Edits that you make in the side panel will be applied to all selected groups.

 You can use buttons to either capture data or launch a URL.
 The following can be edited in the graphical interface for buttons: